Equine-Assisted Psychotherapy and Experiental Learning

 Equine-Facilitated Psychotherapy (EAP) or Equine-Assisted Experiential learning (EAL) is an emerging field of therapy that works with horses to help promote emotional growth and learning of clients with a variety of issues.
 This work entails a collaboration between a professional psychotherapist &/or equine professional, and a horse in order to help participants learn about themselves and others through interacting in a horse-human exchange.

 By interacting cooperatively with a large, powerful animal, participants are able to develop greater self-confidence, learn about boundaries, and overcome fears.
 Horses are uniquely suited to this work because of their responsiveness to human emotional cues.
 As animals of prey, they are highly sensitive to changes in their environment and their human partners.
+Horses give consistent feedback that helps their human partners shape new behaviors and refine “Emotional Intelligence” skills for improved relationships and better self-awareness.

 For More Information: